banguero/winjs-polymer-samples/README.md

 </polymer-element>
 ```

+The content of the `<template>` element is parsed by the parser, but it is inert: scripts aren't processed, images aren't downloaded, and so on.
+The `<template>` element is not rendered.

-where `winjs-pivot.js` is defined as:
+`winjs-pivot.js` is defined as:

 ```javascript